Thiomargarita namibiensis: Morphology

 Although Thiomargarita are closely related to Thioploca and Beggiatoa in function, their structures are different.
 Thioploca and Beggiatoa cells are much smaller and grow tightly stacked on each other in long filaments.
 Their shape is necessary for them to shuttle down into the ocean sediments to find more sulfide and nitrate.
 In contrast, Thiomargarita grow in rows of separate single spherical cells, so they lack the range of motility that Thioploca and Beggiota have.
 Thiomargarita can also grow in barrel-like shapes.
-The cocci shaped Thiomargarita can join together to create chains of 4-20 cells, while the bacillus shaped Thiomargarita can form chains of more than 50 cells.
+The cocci shaped Thiomargarita can join to create chains of 4-20 cells, while the bacillus shaped Thiomargarita can form chains of more than 50 cells.
 These chains are not linked together by filaments, but connected by a mucus sheath.
 Each cell appears reflective and white as a result of their sulfur content.

 Scientists did not previously believe these large bacteria could exist because bacteria rely on chemiosmosis and cellular transport processes across their membranes to make ATP.
 As the cell size increases, they make proportionately less ATP, thus energy production limits their size.
 Thiomargarita are an exception to this size constraint, as their cytoplasm forms along the periphery of the cell, while the nitrate-storing vacuoles occupy the center of the cell.
 These vacuoles make up most of the cell.
 As these vacuoles swell, the cell grows considerably which is the primary factor contributing to the record sizes of Thiomargarita cells.
 T. namibiensis holds the record for the world's second largest bacterium, with a volume three million times more than that of average bacteria.